mjg59/fcop/COC.md

 During _active participation_, you must behave as described in this section.

 * **Don't Stereotype**.
 Communicate as if every individual were unique.
-* **Don't Communicate Judgmentally**.
-You must not communicate the idea that any person, place, thing, idea, or action is superior or inferior to any other.
-Instead, talk about observations, analyses, models, and your own personal preferences.
+* **Don't Moralize**.
+Do not impose your moral system or values onto others.
+* **Don't Denigrate**.
+Do not denigrate people's physical or mental characteristics.
 * **Don't Harass**.
 Do not interact with anyone who does not consent.
-For interactions of a professional nature, you may assume consent for the first interaction, until the recipient communicates otherwise (examples include, but are not limited to, handshakes, looking at someone who is speaking, providing feedback).
-For all other interactions, you must assume non-consent until the person clearly and unambiguously communicates otherwise (examples include, but are not limited to, persistent gaze at someone who is not speaking, sexual interactions of any kind).
 * **Don't Pry**.
-Do not go out of your way to read, watch, or listen to the private communications of other members (including trying to read their screens or listening to their private conversations).
-If you do read or overhear a private conversation, do not share it.
+Do not eavesdrop on private communications of other members.
 * **Don't Obstruct**.
 Do not attempt to disrupt communication between members, the activity of members, or the congregation of members.
 * **Assume the Best**.
 Assume the best intention when others communicate with you.
 If you don’t understand what someone meant, or have questions about it, ask them directly rather than speculating or spreading rumors.
-If someone appears to be communicating judgmentally ("Coffee is good"), assume they did so only as a shorthand way of speaking, and ask them to clarify what objective metrics and personal predictions and preferences they are implying ("I like coffee").

 These requirements on behavior apply to _members_ only while they are actively participating in the _community_.
 The standing of _members_ is unaffected by behavior that does not comply with these requirements if this behavior occurs in other communities.